Lovely Ribbed Hat

 Repeat last round.
 [16 stitches]

-Cut yarn and thread the tail onto a tapestry needle.
-Draw the needle through the remaining stitches, pull taut, and bring the tail to the inside of the hat.
+Cut yarn and thread tail onto a tapestry needle.
+Draw needle through remaining stitches, pull taut, and bring tail to inside of hat to weave in.

 Finish